-My experience of the application, or viniyoga of Yoga as a 121 personalised practice methodology transmitted from teacher to student has been formed by a 23 year apprenticeship through intensive immersions in personal lessons, from numerous visits to Madras in South India, learning Yoga practice techniques and theory and associated Yoga and lifestyle texts study under my root teacher TKV Desikachar.
+My experience of the application (though not known as Viniyoga till some years after I began my studies in India) of Yoga as a 121 personalised practice methodology transmitted from teacher to student has been formed by a 23 year apprenticeship through intensive immersions in personal lessons, from numerous visits to Madras in South India, learning Yoga practice techniques and theory and associated Yoga and lifestyle texts study under my root teacher TKV Desikachar.

 My journey to this relationship with 121 lessons as an authentic and traditional medium for adults learning Yoga as a practice tool and study reference for our personal support and development started in 1972, as for most of us with joining a group Yoga Class.
 In my case from an interest in meditation coupled with an inability to even sit on my heels.

 The following year, a lifestyle move to a small holding in the East of England and a dearth of group class choices anywhere around me led to a chance meeting at a Yoga Congress in 1974 with an individual student of TKV Desikachar who had recently returned from a 4 months study intensive with him in India.

 This meeting led to me, firstly discovering that 121 lessons was the primary medium for teaching adults within the tradition of T Krishnamacharya and TKV Desikachar and secondly a curiosity around the 121 process and what it could offer for my own attempts at establishing a home practice with both a consistency and a wider ranging developmental thread in terms of the many aspects of practice and study.